Skip to Content

 COPD is a long-term (chronic) illness.
 The disease will get worse more quickly if you do not stop smoking.

-Patients with severe COPD will be short of breath with most activities and will be admitted to the hospital more often.
-These patients should talk with their doctor about breathing machines and end-of-life care.
+If you have severe COPD, you will be short of breath with most activities.
+You may be admitted to the hospital more often.

 Go to the emergency room or call the local emergency number (such as 911) if you have a rapid increase in shortness of breath.